katulevskiy/tech_layoffs_ml/README.md

   2.1.
 Grid-Search Optimized Neural Network

   To tune the poor performing Neural Network, we ran Grid Search to fine tune the neural network; during which hyperparameters were modified including the number of units in each hidden layer of the network as well as the activation function in the hidden and output layers.
+At each step, it had a choice of activation types of sigmoid, relu, softmax and values of nodes between 3 and 24.
+The output layer will be one unit, with a choice between sigmoid, relu, and softmax.

 ```py
 def buildHPmodel(hp):